scarborough-courtney/ohimanual/conceptual/LE_Philosophy.md

 ### **Economies**

-> The **Economies** sub-goal captures the economic value associated with marine industries.
-This is done using revenue from marine sectors as a proxy.
+> The **Economies** sub-goal captures the economic value associated with marine industries using revenue from marine sectors.

 #### Philosophy

-The economies sub-goal evaluates the revenue generated from marine-based industries.
+The **Economies** sub-goal evaluates the revenue generated from marine-based industries.
 Strong coastal economies are something that people value, and this can be reflected by the GDP generated by these coastal regions both directly and indirectly.
 The economies sub-goal is composed of a single component, revenue.

 #### Ideal Approach

 Ideally, economic data would be collected for each coast, and traced from sectors both directly and indirectly related to marine industries.
 When these data are not available it is possible to use revenue data at a larger scale and adapt them to a coastal area based on population distribution.
-The reference point in this sub-goal will likely be set as a moving window temporal approach.
+The reference point in this sub-goal will likely be set as a moving-window temporal approach.

 #### Keep in Mind